LoveKaushik2001/React-Chat-App/client/README.md

 ### `npm install`

-It install all dependencies and modules required for it.
+It install all dependencies and modules required for client side.